obukhov/cv/README.md

 Rocket Labs - Rocket Internet-backed venture, developing e-commerce marketplace solution for 2,6M sellers in 87 countries.
 One of the ventures who used our platform was recently acquired by Alibaba group for $800M.

 ### Technologies:
-PHP, MySql, Redis, Zend Framework, AWS (ECS, S3), Go language, Docker, Consul, Fleet, Coreos.
+PHP, MySql, Redis, Zend Framework, AWS (ECS, S3), Golang, Docker, Consul, Fleet, Coreos.

 ### Role and skills:
 Working with an international team of 5-8 people on a codebase maintained by more than 50 developers.